-‘Barney White-Spunner’s book stands out for its judicious and unsparing look at events from a British perspective.’
-Dominic Sandbrook, Sunday Times Review
+THE INTERNATIONAL BESTSELLER ‘Stands out for its judicious and unsparing look at events from a British perspective’ Dominic Sandbrook, Sunday Times

-From September to December 1947 the euphoria surrounding the realization of the dream of independence dissipated into shame and incrimination; nearly 1 million people died and countless more lost their homes and their livelihoods as partition was realized.
-The events of those months would dictate the history of South Asia for the next seventy years, leading to three wars, countless acts of terrorism, polarization around the Cold War powers and to two nations with millions living in poverty spending disproportionate amounts on their military.
-The roots of much of the violence in the region today, and worldwide, are in the decisions taken that year.
+From September to December 1947 the euphoria surrounding independence dissipated into shame and incrimination; nearly onemillion people died and countless more lost their homes and their livelihoods as partition was realised.
+The events of those months would dictate the history of South Asia for the next seventy years, leading to three wars, countless acts of terrorism, polarisation around the Cold War powers and to two nations with millions living in poverty spending disproportionate amounts on their military.
+The legacy of decisions taken that year still continues.

-Not only were those decisions controversial but the people who made them were themselves to become some of the most enduring characters of the twentieth century.
-Gandhi and Nehru enjoyed almost saint like status in India, and still do, whilst Jinnah is lionized in Pakistan.
+Those at the centre became some of the most enduring characters of the twentieth century.
+Gandhi and Nehru enjoyed almost saint-like status in India, and still do, while Jinnah is lionised in Pakistan.
 The British cast, from Churchill to Attlee and Mountbatten, find their contribution praised and damned in equal measure.
 Yet it is not only the national players whose stories fascinate.
-Many of those ordinary people who witnessed the events of that year are still alive.
-Although most were, predictably, only children, there are still some in their late eighties and nineties who have a clear recollection of the excitement and the horror.
+Many ordinary people who witnessed the events of that year are still alive and have a clear recollection of the excitement and the horror.

-Educated at Eton College and the University of St Andrews, Barney White-Spunner was commissioned in 1979.
-He was appointed Commanding Officer of the Household Cavalry in 1996 and became Chief of Joint Force Operations for the national contingent in the Middle East in 2003.
-He was made Commander of the British Field Army in 2009, which post he held until December 2011 when he retired.
-He was appointed Commander of the Order of the British Empire (CBE) in 2002 and Knight Commander of the Order of the Bath (KCB) in the 2011 Birthday Honours.
-He began his literary career writing for The Field in 1992 and became editor of Baily's Hunting Directory in 1994.
-He is also the author of a history of the Horse Guards.
+Educated at Eton College and the University of St Andrews, Barney White-Spunner was appointed Commanding Officer of the Household Cavalry in 1996 and became Chief of Joint Force Operations for the British contingent in the Middle East in 2003.
+He was made Commander of the British Field Army in 2009.
+He was appointed Commander of the Order of the British Empire (CBE) in 2002.
+This is his first book to be published in the United States.

 Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.